 Going away to boarding school doesn’t have to mean that your child must leave their love of equestrian sports and their beloved horse behind.
 In fact, there are many boarding schools with equestrian programs.
-An important part of finding the right school hinges on locating a school with great facilities for boarding horses.
-Here are some qualities to consider as you progress through that search.
+An important part of finding the right boarding school is finding a horse boarding school with great equestrian facilities.

-It’s wise to discuss the feed options and pricing beforehand so that you know your horse can receive the right combination of hay, grass, and grains that you see as the best for them.
+It’s wise to discuss the feed options and pricing beforehand so that you know your horse will receive the right combination of hay, grass, and grains that you’ve determined is best for them.
 Access to salt and water throughout the day are a given necessity.
-The specifics of a food regimen and your expectations overall should be discussed beforehand so that you know fully what you’re agreeing to, and also so that your child can know just how much they are responsible—or not—for feeding and watering their horse each day, or whether the stable hands will take care of feeding.
+The specifics of a food regimen and your expectations overall should be discussed beforehand so that you know what you’re agreeing to, and also so that your child can know the extent of their responsibility for feeding and watering their horse each day, or whether the stable hands will take care of feeding.
 Horse care is an important part of Wasatch Academy’s thriving equestrian boarding school.
 With the help of coaches and experts, our students assist in feeding our horses twice a day.

-Particularly for events and shows, but also for proper care, your horse is going to need access to a furrier and a veterinarian while away at boarding school with your child.
-Hoof trimmings are going to help maintain overall health and prevent back strains and sensitive feet.
-It’s also essential that your horse can receive the needed vaccinations at the right time, and that an expert can be called to the scene to help in the event of serious illness with your horse.
+Your horse is going to need access to a farrier and a veterinarian while away at boarding school with your child.
+Hoof trimmings help maintain overall health and prevent back strains and sensitive feet.
+It’s also essential that your horse receives necessary vaccinations at the correct time, and that an expert can be called to the scene to help in the event of serious illness or injury with your horse.